-☐ Only the installed output trays are available.
+Only the installed output trays are available.

-- ☐ The output tray value corresponds to the ID number of the output tray which is obtained from the printer information (e.g. info command in ftp, info command in % telnet.
-For more information about % telnet, see Printer Reference 2.). - ☐ You can select an output tray using alphabet letters instead of the ID number of the output tray.
-For more printer information, see Printer Reference 2.
+- The output tray value corresponds to the ID number of the output tray which is obtained from the printer information (e.g. info command in ftp, info command in telnet.
+For more information about telnet, see the Network Printing Guide Operating Instructions provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer".). - You can select an output tray using alphabet letters instead of the ID number of the output tray.
+For more printer information, see the Printer Unit Type 1045 Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer".